Piers Morgan defends Holly Willoughby after ‘patronising’ Phillip Schofield speech

 Willoughby capped her speech by saying: “I think what unites us all now is a desire to heal for the health and wellbeing of everyone.
 I hope that as we start this new chapter and get back to a place of warmth and magic that this show holds for all of us, we can find strength in each other.”

-While a contingent of viewers supported Willoughby, many branded her statement “ridiculous” and accused the daytime series of “self-importance”.
+While a contingent of viewers supported Willoughby, many branded her statement “patronising” and accused the daytime series of “self-importance”.

 Morgan, who previously said the “relentless persecution” of Schofield should “stop”, has now defended Willoughby, whom he called “a good friend of mine”.